Barefoot Cartoon Animal

 - Several incidental funny animal characters from the online game Pirate 101.

-- Ratchet from Ratchet & Clank is this in his first game, as well as a Walking Shirtless Scene.
+- Ratchet from Ratchet & Clank is this in the first game, as well as a Walking Shirtless Scene.
 All of his armor in the next few games featured boots, but in Size Matters he appeared in his original outfit again.
 When he next appeared in casual clothes (in Tools of Destruction), he was wearing boots again (as well as overalls).

 - Several versions of Reader Rabbit.